kubernetes/enhancements/keps/sig-node/3545-improved-multi-numa-alignment/README.md

 ###### Does enabling the feature change any default behavior?

-- Yes, it makes the behaviour of the TopologyManager restricted and best-effort policies to choose NUMA nodes based on distance.
+- No, it makes the behaviour of the TopologyManager restricted and best-effort policies to choose NUMA nodes based on distance only if proper `kubelet` flag is provided.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?